telerik/document-processing-docs/libraries/radwordsprocessing/formats-and-conversion/word-file-formats/docx/docxformatprovider.md

-__DocxFormatProvider__ makes it easy to import and export __RadFlowDocument__ to/from docx format, preserving the entire document structure and formatting.
+__DocxFormatProvider__ makes it easy to import and export __RadFlowDocument__ to/from DOCX format, preserving the entire document structure and formatting.

 All you have to do in order to use __DocxFormatProvider__ is add references to the assemblies listed below: